 We assigned a number grade to each institution on a 100-point scale, looking at criteria including monthly service fees, interest rates, ATM and branch access (for brick-and-mortar institutions), ATM fees, mobile app ratings and minimum deposit and minimum balance requirements.

-For online banks, we gave the most weight to the checking account monthly service fee and how easy it is to avoid it, the savings account rate and user ratings of its mobile app.
+For online banks, we gave the most weight to the checking account monthly service fee, the savings account rate and user ratings of its mobile app.

 For brick-and-mortar institutions, we gave the most weight to branch availability, the checking account monthly service fee, ATM fees and the savings account rate.

-Editor’s note: Special thank you to Adam Bean, Daniel Cocozello and Brett Wilkinson from Bankrate for gathering checking and savings account data from 75 brick-and-mortar banks, 50 credit unions and 15 online banks, allowing us to examine more than 800 accounts and 18,000 data points for this ranking.
+Editor’s note: Special thank you to Adam Bean and Daniel Cocozello from Bankrate for gathering checking and savings account data from 50 brick-and-mortar banks, 25 credit unions and 37 online financial institutions, allowing us to examine more than 385 accounts and 7,500 data points for this ranking.